ministryofjustice/digital-prison-reporting-domain-builder/README.md

 The following environment variable is reference in the cli [application.yml](cli/src/main/resources/application.yml).

 - `DOMAIN_API_URL`
+- `DOMAIN_API_KEY`

 For local usage this is set to `http://localhost:8080`

+#### The API Key

+This value must be set to a some shared secret which can then be passed to the backend and CLI frontend.

+If the CLI uses the wrong API Key the backend will respond with a `HTTP 401 Unauthorized` response.

+For local development the scripts ensure the api key is set to a common value.

 ## Deployment